aswatisrl/vidi-mqtt-driver/README.md

 Once the service is started, do the following operations:

 ### Frontend
-Log in to the web configuration page of the driver by opening a web browser and entering the url `http://127.0.0.1` The default credentials are:
+Log in to the web configuration page of the driver by opening a web browser and entering the url `http://<HOST>`, for example `http://192.168.1.1`
+The default credentials are:
 - Username: admin
 - Password: admin